Apple's iOS 12.1.3 rolls out for iPhone, iPad and HomePod with bug fixes

 Apple on Tuesday released iOS 12.1.3 for the iPhone, iPad and HomePod, which includes bug fixes for all three devices.

-For the iPhone and iPad, Apple notes that the update will fix a series of issues, including:
+For the iPhone and iPad, Apple notes the update will fix a series of issues, including:

 - And a problem involving photos having striped artifacts when sent from the Share Sheet.